kgolsen/rpi4-k3s/README.md

 Builds a custom Raspbian Lite image pre-configured for k3s.

 Does a few things.
-1. Use Docker to build a custom Raspbian Lite image preconfigured for k3s.
+1. ~~Use Docker to build a custom Raspbian Lite image~~ preconfigured for k3s.
+(Now builds a minbase debootstrapped Raspbian)
-2. Exports PEM and public key to access cluster machines during build.
+2. Exports PEM and public key to access cluster machines during build. (this seems important to keep)
 3. ~~Sets up cloud-init installation for first boot.~~ cloud-init was just complicating things
-4. Sets up installation and configuration of BOOTP server for first boot.
+4. Sets up installation and configuration of BOOTP server for first boot. (also kinda important to hang onto)

 ~~Eventually, PXE boot images will be served to new machines joining the cluster that include cloud-init config for automatic host naming, cluster joining, etc.~~ Eventually.